prometheus/prometheus/docs/configuration/unit_testing_rules.md

 # Expression to evaluate
 expr: <string>

-# It's the time elapsed from time=0s when the alerts have to be checked.
+# It's the time elapsed from time=0s when the expression has to be evaluated.
 eval_time: <duration>

 # Expected samples at the given evaluation time.